-Rhubarb Muffins with Pecan Streusel are incredibly tender muffins, packed with rhubarb and pecans, and topped with a crispy pecan streusel.
-Perfect for a spring brunch!
+Rhubarb Muffins with Pecan Streusel are incredibly tender muffins, packed with rhubarb and pecans, and topped with a crunchy streusel.
+They’re perfect for a spring brunch!

-Rhubarb season is here!
+Spring is rhubarb season!
 I love seeing this pink and red celery look-alike show up in the grocery store each year.
-Rhubarb’s peak season is mid-April through June, which is long enough to make a few fun rhubarb treats, and short enough to make me miss it the rest of the year.
+Rhubarb’s peak season is mid-April through June, which is long enough to make a few fun rhubarb treats (like this Rhubarb Cake), and short enough to make me miss it the rest of the year.

 These Rhubarb Muffins with Pecan Streusel are modeled after a recipe that my grandma clipped from a newspaper many years ago.
 I found the recipe and tweaked a few things, like adding a crispy pecan streusel to the top.
 You definitely do not want to skip the streusel!